Bio-protocol/TAD-and-loop-identification-workflows/README.md

 More parameters details of FitHiChIP can be find in https://ay-lab.github.io/FitHiChIP/

-## hichipper requires HiC-Pro output file
+## hichipper need output file produced by HiC-Pro
-## HiC-Pro need to download rawdata, the detail can be find in hichipper/HiC-Pro/annotation/README and hichipper/HiC-Pro/Rawdata/README
+## HiC-Pro need to download rawdata.
+The details can be find in hichipper/HiC-Pro/annotation/README and hichipper/HiC-Pro/Rawdata/README

 ```
 #run HiC-Pro